christopher-silvey/Beckin-Google-Injector/README.md

 ### Changelog

+#### 1.0.4

+- Ran phpcbf with the WordPress coding standard across all plugin files to normalize formatting, spacing, and docblocks.
+- No functional changes in this release.
+This is a housekeeping update to keep the codebase aligned with WordPress coding standards.

 #### 1.0.3

 - Aligned GA4 and GTM markup with Google’s official install snippets by adding the standard `<!-- Google tag (gtag.js) -->` comment and wrapping the GTM loader script with `<!-- Google Tag Manager -->` comments.